kentcdodds/cra-macro-example/README.md

-# Creact React App + Babel Plugin Macros
+# Create React App + Babel Plugin Macros

 This is an example of how you can use
 [Create React App](https://facebook.github.io/create-react-app/) with